wordofwarning/wordofwarning.org/hab/emergency/index.md

 ---

 **Emergency** is an annual platform for live art and contemporary performance featuring up to 40 short pieces of work in a single day, across a number of venues.
-Normally taking place in **October**, the open happens mid-summer, with details posted here.
+Normally taking place in **October**, the open call for proposals happens mid-summer, with details posted here.

 In the meantime have a look at the [archive](/archive/2012-emergency) of 2012's event or at the [event blog](http://emergencymcr.posthaven.com).